-After about 45 minutes I passed through the bustling town of San Rafael where my newly found scooter skills were put to the test as I navigated the busy streets and the funny looks multiplied tenfold.
-An eccentric old woman tried to strike up a conversation with me - something about my shoes vs her shoes and the scooter….
+After about 45 minutes I passed through the bustling town of San Rafael where my newly formed scooter skills were put to the test as I navigated the busy streets.
+The funny looks multiplied tenfold.
+An eccentric old woman tried to strike up a conversation with me – something about my shoes vs her shoes and the scooter….
 I just smiled and nodded.
 Then it was open road to San Carlos.

 My destination: a waterfall right outside of town.
-It’s a locals hotspot for sure and there were several families splashing around in the pools, but I have a feeling very few tourists come to visit.
+It’s a locals hotspot for sure and there were several families splashing around in the pools.
+I got the that feeling very few tourists come to visit.
 I was definitely off the beaten path.